TEMPLE CITY POODLES

 Poodles Come In All Sizes, Colours, Personalities, and Grooming Styles

 Here are pictures of some of our Poodles, past and present.
-They can be trimmed to suit anyone's fashion, whether you like them clipped short everywhere, or looking like a teddy bear, or given the classic Poodle trim.
+They can be trimmed to suit anyone's fashion, whether you like them clipped short everywhere, or looking like a teddy bear, or given the classic kennel trim.

 Picture